Yotam Solomon: Personal life

 Solomon's grandparents migrated from Austria and Hungary to Israel after the Holocaust.
 A son of Israeli-born parents, Yotam grew up in Israel and attended art school through his teen years.
 A viola prodigy since he was young, Solomon moved to Los Angeles in 2003.
 He attended Beverly Hills High School and graduated from Santa Susana High School, where he received the National Orchestra Award in 2005.
 After Santa Susana High School, Yotam attended FIDM for Fashion Design and graduated with honors.
 After graduation, Solomon acquired a pattern-making position for a men's label.
 This job opportunity inspired him to start his own label, presenting his first Spring-Summer 2008 Ready to Wear and Footwear Collection during LA Fashion Week, October 2007.
 Since, Yotam has showcased successful collections in LA and New York fashion weeks.

 As a supporter of the arts, Yotam explained his thoughts about the art world from a fashion perspective.
 In March 2010, Yotam had an interview with KiptonArt where he talked about how whatever artists are doing affects designers and whatever designers are doing affects artists, as designers and artists draw inspiration from one another.

 Career

 Yotam Solomon started his eponymous label in July 2007.
-In Fall 2010, Yotam Solomon launched a diffusion footwear line titled YOTAM SOLOMON II, which was announced by Women's Wear Daily.